 From the figure, \tech proves effective across all injection strategies, demonstrating its generalizability.
 However, the effectiveness of different methods varies in subtle but meaningful ways.
 First, direct-injection leads to the worst result because it tends to produce trivial bugs with superficial one-line modifications (e.g., \texttt{var = 0} $\to$ \texttt{var = 1}) that offer little training signal.
 By contrast, the removal-only strategy generates stronger bugs, forcing the solver to reconstruct missing functionality and thereby deepening its understanding of repository structure.
 Finally, ``removal + history'' achieves the best overall performance by leveraging more historical changes that incorporate more realistic and diverse bug patterns.
 These findings highlight the importance of carefully designing bug-injection mechanisms for a more challenging and instructive curriculum.

-\subsection{Reward ablation}
+\subsection{Reward Ablation}

 As discussed in \cref{sec:bug_injection}, the bug-injection reward incorporates feedback from the solver role based on the bug's solve rate.
 In this ablation, we compare against a binary reward variant that ignores this feedback, assigning a value from $\{-1, 1\}$ based solely on whether the generated bug passes consistency checks.
 As shown in \cref{fig:reward_ablate}, solver feedback provides only a slight and largely negligible advantage over the consistency baseline.
-We hypothesize that this is because solve-rate feedback is weak, noisy and non-commital.
-For the bug-injector, it is difficult to learn the many factors affecting the solve rate from a single noisy number. \Cref{fig:expected_reward} shows that the expected reward estimated using $G$ noisy samples is smoothed compared to \cref{eq:reward_inject}, thus a larger range of solve rates have similar expected rewards.
-Unlike the solver, which is committed to a higher solve rate, the bug-injector may need a more nuanced understanding to target intermediate solve rates.
-For the solver, real data also has various solve rates, where too-easy or too-hard problems reduce efficiency but are not harmful.
+We hypothesize that this is because solve-rate feedback is weak and noisy.
+For the bug-injector, it is difficult to learn the factors affecting the solve rate from a single number to generate the ideal bugs. \Cref{fig:expected_reward} shows that the expected reward estimated using $G$ noisy samples is smoothed compared to \cref{eq:reward_inject}, thus a larger range of solve rates has similar expected rewards.
+As for the solver, real data also has various solve rates, where too-easy or too-hard problems reduce efficiency but are not harmful.

 Notably, even without solver feedback in the reward, the bug-injection agent still uses the evolving policy continuously updated from both bug-generation and bug-solving.
-This online joint-learning enables it to generate an evolving curriculum that naturally reflects the agent's current policy, which static bug-generation pipelines cannot provide.
+This online joint-learning enables it to generate an evolving curriculum that naturally reflects the agent's current policy, as discussed in \cref{sec:ablate:components}, which static bug-generation pipelines cannot provide.

-\section{Related work}
+\section{Related Work}